Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 Squid Proxy Server is an open-source caching server that works with protocols like FTP, HTTP, and HTTPS.

-By saving and serving frequently asked web pages, it helps to cut down on internet use and speed up response times.
+Saving and serving frequently asked web pages helps cut down on internet use and speed up response times.

 Squid Proxy Server Overview